Skip to main content

 Git installer path

-Best for a Linux VPS install that should track the upstream installer while keeping the deployment aligned with current Hermes Agent server guidance.
+Best for a Linux VPS install that should track the official one-line installer while keeping the deployment aligned with current Hermes Agent server guidance.

-Best only when your team has confirmed the current upstream Python/package path and manages Python releases and virtual environments cleanly.
+Best only when your team has confirmed the current upstream package or development-clone flow and manages Python releases, virtual environments, and upgrades cleanly.
 Otherwise prefer the upstream installer.

 Docker backend

-Best when terminal work needs a stronger boundary and easier restart behavior.
+Best when terminal work needs a stronger boundary and the selected Hermes Agent documentation explicitly calls for the Docker terminal backend or container deployment.

 Gateway mode

-Best when Hermes Agent should connect to Telegram, Discord, Slack, or another messaging surface from the VPS.
+Best when Hermes Agent should connect to Telegram, Discord, Slack, WhatsApp, Signal, SMS, Email, Microsoft Teams, webhooks, or another supported messaging surface from the VPS.

 Recommended VPS Requirements